Skip to main content

 The Reconfiguration of Whiteness in China: Privileges, Precariousness, and Racialized Performances

-This research examines the shifting meanings of whiteness in the new historical context of China’s rise and changing power relations between China and major Western countries.
-It broadens whiteness studies in Western academia and treats China as an emerging site for the global circulation of white privileges and precariousness.
-The project aims to explore how multiple versions of whiteness are imagined, negotiated, and performed through daily life interactions between multiple groups of white migrants and various institutional and social actors in China.
-By critically interrogating China’s role in contributing to the fragmentation and reconfiguration of white privileges at the global scale, this research sheds light on the complex ways that white hegemony may reproduce itself, albeit in distorted and contradictory manners, in multiple political, social, and cultural contexts.
+This research examined the shifting meanings of whiteness in the new historical context of China’s rise, the outbreak of the Covid-19 pandemic in early 2020, and geopolitical tensions between China and major Western countries.
+It has broadened whiteness studies in Western academia and treats China as a new site for the global circulation of white privileges and precariousness.
+The project has explored how multiple versions of whiteness are imagined, negotiated, and performed through daily life interactions between multiple groups of white migrants and various institutional and social actors in China.
+By critically interrogating China’s role in contributing to the fragmentation and reconfiguration of white privileges at the global scale, this research has shed light on the complex ways that white hegemony may reproduce itself, albeit in distorted and contradictory manners, in multiple political, social, and cultural contexts.

 ChinaWhite